 The Nutrient Optimiser Leaderboard demonstrates that even low carbers have a wide range of protein intakes.

-- People near the top of the leaderboard (like Dr Rhonda Patrick), seems to be eating about 2.5 g/kg LBM of protien.
+- People near the top of the leaderboard (like Dr Rhonda Patrick) seem to be eating about 2.5 g/kg LBM of protein.

-- People who are active tend to eat more protein (e.g. Brianna, Andy Mant and Alex Leaf).
+- Active people tend to eat more protein (e.g. Brianna, Andy Mant and Alex Leaf).

 - “High” protein advocates Luis Villasenor of Ketogains and Dr Ted Naiman both seem to be consuming around 2.4g/kg LBM to support recovery from their exercise levels.

-- People following a zero carb approach tend to be eating more protein (e.g. Shawn Baker at 6.1g/kg LBM and Amy on 3.3g/kg LBM) as more of their energy comes from animal food.
+- People following a zero-carb approach tend to eat more protein (e.g. Shawn Baker at 6.1g/kg LBM and Amy at 3.3 g/kg LBM) as more energy comes from animal food.
 It could be that many of the satiety effects of a Zero Carb dietary approach are actually due to the high satiety effects of protein.
 As noted above, they also need to consume more protein to offset the losses to glucose via gluconeogenesis.

-- The people consuming 1.0g/kg LBM tend to be relying on a significant amount of added fats and do not tend to achieve high nutrient scores (see examples here, here and here).
+- The people consuming 1.0 g/kg LBM tend to rely on a significant amount of added fats and do not achieve high nutrient scores (see examples here, here and here).